Isaac Stephenson: Presidential cow

 In 1909 Stephenson purchased a prized Holstein cow as a gift for the 27th President of the United States, William Howard Taft.
 The cow was named Pauline Wayne and she became the last presidential pet cow.
 Pauline Wayne lived and grazed on the White House lawn.

 Retirement

 He published his memoir in 1915 titled Recollections of a Long Life.
 After returning from Washington in 1915, Stephenson retired to his home in Marinette, where he remained until his death on March 15, 1918.

+Legacy

 Noted for his local philanthropies in Marinette, a park, street, and memorial library are named in his honor.
 The town of Stephenson, Wisconsin is also named in his honor.

 His younger brother, Samuel Merritt Stephenson, served as a U.S. Representative from Michigan.